Lecrapouille/SimForth/doc/Cfunc.md

   is updated.
 Checks for stack underflow is made from SimForth not inside this function.

-## Compilation of the temporary C file
+### Compilation of the temporary C file

-This file is compiled into a shared library thansk to the Makefile located in `/usr/share/SimForth/0.2/core/LibC/Makefile` (if and only if you have installed SimForth on your operating system).
+This file is compiled into a shared library thanks to the Makefile located in `/usr/share/SimForth/0.2/core/LibC/Makefile` (if and only if you have installed SimForth on your operating system).
 Forth words gives extra information to the
 Makefile:
 - `ADD-LIB` to indicate the library name (the `-l` will be added).
 - `PKG-CONFIG` to indicate the library name to pkg-config (a helper tool finding libraries and their dependencies).
+The makefile is working for Linux, Mac OS X and probably for Windows.

-## Loading Symbols
+### Loading Symbols

 Once the shared library has been compiled, SimForth uses function such as `dlopen` to extract symbols (functions).
 These symbols are stored internally in SimForth in a lookup table.
 A new Forth word is then created in the dictionary looking at the function and calling it.
-For example the `GL-CLEAR` will call the following primitives: `(TOKEN) 0 (EXEC-C) EXIT` The symbol `0` unique identifier of the symbol will be pushed on the data satck and the `(EXEC-C)` will execute the associated function.
+For example the `GL-VIEWPORT` will call the following primitives: `(TOKEN) 0 (EXEC-C) EXIT` The symbol `0` is the unique identifier for the extracted symbol `simforth_c_glViewport_iiii` and `0` will be pushed on the data stack and the `(EXEC-C)` will execute the associated function.